fphenix/HeadOverHeels_CPC/README.md

 A big thanks and credit must be given to **Simon Frankau**:
     https://github.com/simon-frankau/head-over-heels .
-Simon Frankau did a similar work for the ZX-Spectrum version (from which the CPC version has been ported hence which is very similar).
+Simon Frankau did a similar work for the ZX-Spectrum version (from which the CPC version has been ported hence which is very similar), if was therefore natural to merge his work with my own findings.

 Files:
 ======